AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/developer-overview.md

 Editing is currently limited to in-line editing of the teaser's title.
 However, there are cases when editing in-place is not sufficient.
 Text such as the title of the teaser can be edited where it is with keyboard input.
 However more complicated items need to be able to display and allow editing of structured data separate from how it is rendered in the browser.
 This is what the properties rail is for.

-Let's update our app to use the properties rail for editing.
-To do that we return to the header file of the page component of our app, where we already established the connections to our local AEM development instance and our local Universal Editor service.
-Here we must define the components that are editable in the app and their data models.
+Now update your app to use the properties rail for editing.
+To do that you return to the header file of the page component of your app, where you already established the connections to your local AEM development instance and your local Universal Editor service.
+Here you must define the components that are editable in the app and their data models.

 1. Open CRXDE Lite.